Section 16 and 16.1 – Official Languages of Canada

 Certain provisions of the Official Languages Act clearly constitute an advancement of language rights as they provide rights that are specifically covered in the language rights provisions found in the Charter.
 Here are a few examples:

 - Part IX of the Official Languages Act focuses on the Commissioner of Official Languages.
 The Commissioner has a general mandate to promote the equality of the two official languages and the power to carry out investigations on federal institutions.
-When investigating complaints, the Commissioner has the duty to verify that the spirit of the law and the intention of Parliament have been respected; the Commissioner cannot limit him or herself to a technical and legalistic approach (St-Onge v.
-Canada, 3 F.C.
-287 (F.C.A.) at paragraph 26).
+When investigating complaints, the Commissioner has the duty to verify that the spirit of the law and the intention of Parliament have been respected; the Commissioner cannot limit him or herself to a technical and legalistic approach (St-Onge at para.
+26).

 - Section 91 of the Act provides that nothing in Part IV (communications with and services to the public) and Part V (language of work) authorizes the application of official language requirements to any particular staffing action unless those requirements are objectively required to perform the functions for which the staffing action is undertaken.
-Case law has established that linguistic requirements cannot be imposed in an arbitrary or frivolous manner (Canada (Attorney General) v.
-Viola, 1 F.C.
-373 (F.C.A.) at page 388, Professional Institute of the Public Service v.
-Canada, 2 F.C.
-90 (FCTD) at paragraph 79, Rogers v.
-Canada (Minister of National Defence), (2001), 201 F.T.R.
-41 at paragraph 27).
+Case law has established that linguistic requirements cannot be imposed in an arbitrary or frivolous manner (Viola at para.
+19, Professional Institute of the Public Service at para.
+79, Rogers at para.
+27).

 - Part VI of the Act deals with the participation of English-speaking and French-speaking Canadians, and section 39 provides that

 “the federal government is committed to ensuring that [they] have equal opportunities to obtain employment and advancement in federal institutions.”The provision also sets out the federal government’s commitment to ensuring that